The Research Grants Management Team administers Cancer Council NSW’s investment in research via a competitive grant program:

 - Facilitating invoice payments

 - Supporting research governance through the Cancer Research Committee.

 Congratulations on being awarded funding from Cancer Council NSW.
 The Researcher Pack provides details about managing your grant, key dates in the funding year, how we can support you and help disseminate your results, the importance of continued consumer involvement, and media tips for sharing your research findings.
 This is essential reading for all currently funded researchers and should be read in addition to your Funding Agreement.

-Chief Investigators should copy in (cc) their research grants office in all email communications with Cancer Council.
+Chief Investigators should copy in by email cc their research grants office all communications with Cancer Council.

-Acceptance of an offer of research funding involves a number of steps, including: Chief Investigator A , the Administering Institution, and Cancer Council NSW formally signing a contract.
-Invoicing cannot occur until the research funding agreement has been signed by all parties.
+Acceptance of an offer of research funding involves a number of steps, including: Chief Investigator A , the Administering Institution, and Cancer Council formally signing a contract.
+Invoicing will not occur until the Agreement has been signed by all parties.

 The grant must be used only for direct research costs and may not be used to cover any indirect or overhead costs.

 Under expenditure may result in future payments being deferred.

 The funding awarded is a fixed amount.
 Any expenditure or costs incurred in relation to the grant in excess of the amounts approved, including but not limited to salary increases, must be met by the Administering Institution.

 Research funded by Cancer Council must be conducted in accordance with the Australian Code for the Responsible Conduct of Research.
 Chief Investigator A is responsible for ensuring all relevant research ethics approvals are obtained prior to research commencing.